lindsaygelle/slice/README.md

 }
 ```

 Each interface is intended to handle a unique Go lang primative type.

+A Slice interface implements all methods of slice.Slice.

 ```Go